Illustration of a Person on a Tax Arrival Goal

 Parametric solution

 Taxes often present a formidable hurdle for investors looking to transition from one portfolio to another.
-However, Parametric has designed a broad tool kit to help investors and their advisors balance the capital gains they’re willing to realize against an acceptable percentage of tracking error to the desired benchmark exposure.
+However, Parametric has designed a broad tool kit to help investors and their advisors balance the capital gains they’re willing to realize against an acceptable tracking error to the desired benchmark exposure.

 Sample transition analysis